mazzy89/consensys/README.md

    - `direnv`
    - [`nix-direnv`](https://github.com/nix-community/nix-direnv)

-This will ensure that once you get access to the repository Nix environment is automatically enabled.
+This will ensure that once you cd into the `consensys` directory, the Nix environment is automatically enabled.

 ### Terraform